Kong/kongponents/docs/components/modal.md

 ---
 ### Usage

 Using both the provided props and slot options we will now demonstrate how to customize the modal for a delete confirmation.
+Notice that even though we are using the `header-content` slot we still specify the `title` attribute for accessibility.

 <KButton @click="slottedIsOpen = true">Open Delete Modal</KButton>
 <template>